harshkr0011/Secure-Syscall-Interface/README.md

 ### Common Issues
 - **Invalid Credentials**:
   - **Issue**: Login fails with an "Invalid credentials" error.
   - **Solution**: Ensure the username and password are correct.
-Verify that the password is hashed correctly in the database.

-- **Database Connection Errors**:
-  - **Issue**: Application fails to connect to MySQL.
-  - **Solution**: Verify the database credentials in `app.py`.
-Ensure the MySQL server is running and accessible.

 - **File Descriptor Errors**:
   - **Issue**: File operations fail with descriptor errors.
   - **Solution**: Ensure files are opened correctly before performing operations.
-Check file permissions in the `data/` folder.

 - **Port Conflict**:
   - **Issue**: `http://localhost:5000` is not accessible.
   - **Solution**: Check if another service is using port 5000.
-Change the port in `app.py` if needed (e.g., `app.run(port=5001)`).

-- **Dependency Issues**:
-  - **Issue**: Errors during `pip install -r requirements.txt`.
-  - **Solution**: Ensure compatibility with libraries like `libc` (especially on Windows).
-Use a virtual environment to isolate dependencies.

 ---

 ## Future Enhancements

-- Add support for more syscall types and parameter configurations.
+- Add support for more syscall types.
-- Implement advanced role-based access control with granular permissions.
+- Implement advanced role-based access control.
-- Improve logging with export options (e.g., CSV, JSON).
+- Improve logging with export options.
 - Add unit tests for backend and frontend components.
-- Integrate a CI/CD pipeline for automated testing and deployment.

 ---

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---